This post was originally written in August, 2017 right after the racial violence in Charlottesville. It has been updated.

-Right.
-This day is hard for adults, let alone kids, and it’s really important to resist skipping over it and going straight to Easter.
+Yes, it’s really hard to talk about the crucifixion with children.
+Adults have enough trouble with it.
+Please don’t skip over the hard parts, though.
 We do know how the story ends.
 We call Good Friday ‘good’ because we are an Easter people.
 Even in the name we give it, we do not look at this day alone for the terrible thing that happened, that Jesus died on the cross.
 We look all the way to Sunday, when Jesus rose again.
-Jesus, whom we love, died on a dark day when soldiers shamed him, nearly all his friends left his side, and he wasn’t even sure that God was with him.
+We pause on Friday to remember that Jesus, whom we love, died on a dark day when soldiers shamed him, nearly all his friends left his side, and he wasn’t even sure that God was with him.
 We tell the story of what happened that day because it is vital for our children to hear: Jesus was afraid, he suffered, he died . . . and God turned his fear, his suffering, and his dying into hope, wholeness, and new life.

 We tell this story—our Christian story—over and over again because it tells us the truth: not that there is no darkness, but that “the light shines in the darkness and the darkness has not overcome it.”Remembering that gives us comfort and makes us bold, helps us encourage others and find goodness in the most difficult of days.
 We are Easter people because we have been to the cross and the grave and we know the promise God makes to us in Jesus: God’s power and grace can transform anything; God’s love is stronger than the cross, stronger than death itself.